Sav-A-Center

 Sav-A-Center was a trade name owned by The Great Atlantic & Pacific Tea Company.

 History

-The Sav-A-Center name was first used for a chain of 20 supermarkets in the greater New Orleans, Louisiana, area.
-The division operated throughout Louisiana, and had two stores in Mississippi.
+The Sav-A-Center name was first used for a chain of supermarkets in the greater New Orleans, Louisiana, area starting in the 1980s.
+The division operated throughout Louisiana, and also had stores in Mississippi.
 In addition, the Sav-A-Center division included three regular A&P stores, one of which was a small "corner grocery" in the French Quarter of New Orleans that A&P had been operating since 1931.